Niels-Be/agar.io-clone/README.md

 ---

 ## Installation
->You can check out a more detailed setup tutorial on our [wiki](https://github.com/huytd/agar.io-clone/wiki/Setup)
+>You can check out a more detailed setup tutorial on @huytd`s [wiki](https://github.com/huytd/agar.io-clone/wiki/Setup)

 #### Requirements
 To run the game, you'll need: